How many workers are killed on an oil platform each year? - Nokristart - Learn Everyday

 For offshore rig workers, their fatality rate is seven times more likely than the average American to die on the job.
 To some extent, the Deepwater Horizon disaster lowers these statistics.
 In this horrific accident, 11 people lost their lives when an explosion occurred, and it became one of the worst environmental disasters in US history.

 Offshore oil rigs present a fatality risk that onshore workers do not.
-They go to the platform by helicopter and risk an accident.
+Sometimes, workers reach the platform by helicopter and risk an accident.
 Other times, they reach the platform by boat, and some vessels may capsize or sink en route to the platform.
 These ships often navigate rough waters, particularly in the Gulf of Mexico.

 In a recent year, six workers died in offshore platform accidents, more than in previous years.
 Also, this figure does not include the numerous transport-related accidents where workers died trying to reach the platform.